Zack Wright

-Zachary "Zach" Wright (born February 5, 1985) is an American-born naturalized Bosnian professional basketball player who last played for Pro A team JL Bourg.
-He can play at both the point guard and shooting guard positions.
+Zachary "Zach" Wright (born February 5, 1985) is an American-born naturalized Bosnian former professional basketball player.
+He played at both the point guard and shooting guard positions.

 Professional career

 Wright's first team was SG Braunschweig of the German ProB.
 As a rookie pro, he led German Pro B in scoring (24.8) and steals (3.5).

 This stint was followed by three seasons in the LNB Pro A in France: with Élan Chalon, Le Mans Sarthe, and Limoges CSP.
 Wright played at the French All-Star Game during the 2008–09 and 2010–11 seasons, and was named the slam dunk champion in the 2010–11 season.